zchee/golang-wiki/Modules.md

    $ go test ./...
    ```

-5. (Optional) Run the tests for all imported modules (direct and indirect dependencies) to check for incompatibilities:
+5. (Optional) Run the tests for your module plus the tests for all direct and indirect dependencies to check for incompatibilities:

    ```
    $ go test all